Before juicing that first Kale, you’ll have to read this article and avoid these mistakes.

-To get the maximum amount of nutrients from fresh produce, you NEED to drink it immediately afterwards.
+To get the maximum amount of nutrients from fresh produce, you NEED to drink it immediately afterward.

 The longer the juice sits exposed to air, its nutrient content, enzymes, phytochemicals, all the good stuff will oxidize.

-This lessens the amount of nutrients available which is why you juice in the first place.
+It lessens the number of nutrients available, which is why you juice in the first place.

 Food babe recommends that you drink it within 15 minutes of extraction.

 Now let’s say you have work and can’t juice at your workplace.
 Store it in an airtight container placed inside a portable cooler, which will keep it fresh between 24 to 36 hours (if you use a press juicer, it can stay fresh for up to 72 hours).

 When you get to work, store in a fridge (if available) or drink it as soon as you can.

 Also, AVOID letting unpasteurized freshly squeezed juice get warm because bacteria can grow in there that turns it to a harmful drink instead of a healthy one.

 It can lead to food poisoning.